crxig-rxberts/shared-infra/README.md

 You must deploy BISA Service first and update the BISA_HOST_IP variable from within Payment Service's AppConfig class, the public IPs will be outputted as part of the terraform apply job.

+Then when finished, clean down with:

+`terraform destroy --auto-approve`

 ## Local Development

+When not passing the application a DYNAMODB_ENDPOINT_URL the application knows to configure local infrastructure.

 Each service has a requirements.txt for dependencies and a compose.yml that can be used to spin up local dynamodb tables by using the following command at a service root.